Seattle Mariners: Maple Grove

 During the 2017 season, fans created the Maple Grove, a celebration of Canadian pitcher James Paxton and inspired by the King's Court.
 At home games where Paxton started, a group of fans sat under a Maple Grove banner, typically in the left-field bleachers.
 A potted maple tree was also present in their section, provided by the Mariners.
-The Grove dubbed the tree "Stick Rizzs," referencing long-time broadcaster Rick Rizzs.
+The Grove dubbed the tree "Stick Rizzs", referencing long-time broadcaster Rick Rizzs.

-When Paxton got to two strikes on a batter, the Grove held up “Eh” Cards, a tip of the cap to Paxton's home country of Canada and a nod to the "K" (for strikeout) cards held up in King's Court.
+When Paxton got to two strikes on a batter, the Grove held up "Eh" Cards, a tip of the cap to Paxton's home country of Canada and a nod to the "K" (for strikeout) cards held up in King's Court.
 Variant cards have also been produced for special occasions, such as when a planned Paxton start turned into a Hernández start (a King's Grove, with "K'eh" cards to cheer for Hernández).
 Other special cards celebrated Paxton reaching 300 strikeouts, and a tribute to broadcaster Angie Mentink ("A" cards, to show support after she had publicly disclosed her breast cancer diagnosis).
 An "Eh" card is now part of the Baseball Hall of Fame's collection.

 The Maple Grove differed from the King's Court in that it was created and organized by fans, while the Court was promoted by the Mariners' marketing team.
 When asked, Paxton stated that fans creating the Maple Grove was really special to him and that he never imagined that something of the sort would ever be done for him.
 The Grove continued until Paxton was traded to the Yankees following the 2018 season.

 Rivalries

 Divisional

-The Mariners also held a longstanding divisional rivalry with the Oakland Athletics as they would often battle for playoff contention or lead of the division through the early 2000s.
+The Mariners held a longstanding divisional rivalry with the Oakland Athletics as they would often battle for playoff contention or lead of the division through the early 2000s.
 Following the realignment of the division in 2013, the Mariners have also built a recent rivalry with the Houston Astros as both teams have handily fought for control of the division.